SuyogVyas/Big-Mart-Sales-Prediction/README.md

 Outlet_Type	-- Whether the outlet is just a grocery store or some sort of supermarket

 Item_Outlet_Sales	-- Sales of the product in the particular store.
 This is the outcome variable to be predicted.

+### Performance metrics

+We will use the Root Mean Square Error value to judge our response.